MiguelSLz/blueos-ros2-ping/README.md

 ```/usr/blueos/extensions/ros2/``` -> ```/home/persistent_ws/```

 ## Fork
-Changes on MAVROS and some extras ROS2 packages installation.
+Allows to make changes to the source code of the MAVROS package and add some extras ROS2 packages listed above.

 ## Setup
 This extension works only on 64-bit version of [BlueOS](https://github.com/bluerobotics/BlueOS).
 You can get the 64-bit image of BlueOS for Raspberry Pi from [here](https://github.com/bluerobotics/BlueOS/releases/download/1.4.0-beta.14/BlueOS-raspberry-linux-arm64-v8-bookworm-pi5.zip).